nnttoo/feednotifier/Readme.md

 ### FeedNotifier

-Feednotifier is an open source software that functions to give you notifications when there is something new.
+Feednotifier is an open source software to give you notifications when there is something new from rss feed.

 FeedNotifier runs on Windows, Linux and Mac